-No matter how hard you try to plan ahead, unexpected business expenses can happen to anyone.
+No matter how hard you try to plan ahead, unexpected business expenses can happen to even the most organized small business owner.
 A piece of equipment that’s vital to your operations might break.
 You might suddenly need more inventory to fulfill a very large order that came in unexpectedly.
 Maybe you need a little extra working capital to pay your employees while you wait for customers to pay their invoices.
 In any case, you need some extra money and you need it right away.
 It’s times like these when many business owners turn to short-term business loans.

 A short-term business loan is a type of loan that’s intended to be paid off much faster than a regular business loan.
-While traditional business loans can take several years or decades to pay off, short-term business loans are often paid off in a matter of months, although some can last for up to three years.
+While longer-term loans from a traditional bank or lender can take several years or decades to pay off, short-term business loans are often paid off in a matter of months, although some can last for up to three years.
 Exact repayment terms will vary, but most short-term business loans last for one year or less.